John Boyd Memorial Swim

 Walk to start along boardwalk ready to go; there is no bag wagon at the start.

-The post-Sandy boardwalk is OK for bare feet.
+The post-Sandy boardwalk is OK for bare feet, but watch out for splinters all the same.

 Running start from beach into surf.